-Great start despites the challenges of COVID, Racial Inequities, and Budget
+Great start despites the challenges of COVID, Racial Inequities, and Budget (see written report).

-- Best management of safe return to campus of any large institution in Virginia - Successful fiscal management of the financial challenges associated with COVID-19 (minimal faculty and staff reductions) - Restored significant portion of "unallotted funds" through engagement with our elected officials (conducted more than 48 virtual and in person meetings). - Successful launch of Antiracism Taskforce. - Growth in enrollment of 2.5% (>39k students) - Significant increases in rankings: Highest ranked US Institution under 50 years old, Top 10 public in diversity, Top 20 in Innovation
+- Best management of safe return to campus of any large institution in Virginia - Successful fiscal management of the financial challenges associated with COVID-19 (minimal faculty and staff reductions) - Restored significant portion of "unallotted funds" through engagement with our elected officials (conducted more than 48 virtual and in person meetings with elected officials and staff). - Successful launch of Antiracism Taskforce. - Growth in enrollment of 2.5% (>39k students) - Significant increases in rankings: Highest ranked US Institution under 50 years old, Top 10 public in diversity, Top 20 in Innovation